star-history/star-history/public/blog/prompt-engineering.md

 ![prompt-eng-guide](/assets/blog/prompt-engineering/prompt-eng-guide.webp)

-Since going live at the end of 2022, Prompt Engineering Guide has grown to support 13 languages, its courses has educated over 3M learners, and they have put together a 1 hour lecture that provides a overview of prompting techniques, applications, and tools.
+Since going live at the end of 2022, Prompt Engineering Guide has grown to support 13 languages, its courses have educated over 3M learners, and they have put together a 1-hour lecture that provides an overview of prompting techniques, applications, and tools.

 ### Awesome-GPTs-Prompts

-[Awesome-GPTs-Prompts](https://github.com/ai-boost/awesome-prompts) is a curated list of prompts from the top-rated GPTs so that you can unlock the magic behind large language models easier.
+[Awesome-GPTs-Prompts](https://github.com/ai-boost/awesome-prompts) is a curated list of prompts from the top-rated GPTs so that you can unlock the magic behind large language models more easily.

 ![awesome-prompts](/assets/blog/prompt-engineering/awesome-prompts.webp)

-The curated list includes GPTs from the official GPT Store, prompts form the community, and some interesting resources on basic prompt engineering, how to prompt attack and prompt protect.
+The curated list includes GPTs from the official GPT Store, prompts from the community, and some interesting resources on basic prompt engineering, how to prompt attack and prompt protect.

 ## Prompt Management

 ### Langfuse

-Once you have the basics of prompt engineering down, it's time to manage and test your prompts so that they are on their A game.
+Once you have the basics of prompt engineering down, it's time to manage and test your prompts so that they are on their A-game.

 [Langfuse](https://github.com/langfuse/langfuse/) is an open-source LLM engineering platform that helps teams collaboratively debug, analyze, and iterate on their LLM applications.